November 21, 2025 (4mo ago) — last updated March 4, 2026 (28d ago)

-Learn Uncle Bob’s Clean Code principles—naming, small functions, refactoring, and TypeScript tips—to write readable, maintainable software and reduce technical debt.
+Learn Uncle Bob’s Clean Code principles—meaningful names, tiny functions, refactoring, and TypeScript tips—to write readable, maintainable software and cut technical debt.

 ← Back to blog

-Cover Image for Clean Code (Uncle Bob) Explained
+Cover Image for Clean Code Principles: Uncle Bob Explained

 Clean Code Explained: Uncle Bob’s Principles